Recent Hacking Incidents Around the World

 Snapchat Hacked in Dec 2013-Jan 2014

-In its report published on December 25th, 2013, the security firm highlighted the flaw in the app.
+In its report published on December 25, 2013, the security firm highlighted the flaw in the app.
 A website SnapchatDB later released the vast database, which included user names and phone numbers of Snapchat users in the US.
-Snapchat, having denied the shortcomings in its app earlier, on January 2nd, 2014, then admitted to the flaw and has said that it will try and improve the functionality of the Find Friends app of Snapchat.
+Snapchat, having denied the shortcomings in its app earlier, on January 2, 2014, admitted to the flaw and said that it will try and improve the functionality of the Find Friends app of Snapchat.

 TAO Division of NSA Hacks Computers Globally (December, 2013)